-- Effective manpower planning and succession planning. - A training needs for the workforce. - compational health and safety, environlations. - People management particularly of multicultural working environments. - Supply chain management and skills potential international clients. - most suitable new and emerging manues and technologies. - Managing change, including how to develop multi-skilled workers and end demarcation. - Basic supervisory skills in motivating and coaching workers on-the-job.
+- Effective manpower planning and succession planning. - Accurate and timely identification of training needs for the workforce. - Skills required to apply the knowledge of occupational health and safety, environmental and quality standards and regulations. - People management particularly of multicultural working environments. - Supply chain management and skills required to interact with existing and potential international clients. - Knowledge and identification of the most suitable new and emerging manufacturing, assembling, outfitting processes and technologies. - Managing change, including how to develop multi-skilled workers and end demarcation. - Basic supervisory skills in motivating and coaching workers on-the-job.